-This course extends Financial Economics I (F771) to include continuous-time asset pricing models and approaches.
-The objective of the course is to equip students with the necessary analytical capabilities to utilize these models and approaches in the valuation of derivative securities, interest rate instruments, and other securities in general.
+This course goes beyond the coverage of Financial Economics I (F771) course to include a variety of topics such as continuous-time asset pricing models, evolutionary foundation of equilibrium models, asset pricing models with psychological biases and term structure of interest rate models.
+The objective of the course is to equip students with the adequate analytical skills to conduct their research in the field of financial economics.